daos-stack/daos/docs/admin/deployment.md

 #### Multiple PMem namespaces per socket (Experimental)

-By default the `daos_server scm create` command will create one PMem namespace on each PMem region.
+By default the `daos_server scm prepare` command will create one PMem namespace on each PMem region.
 A single PMem AppDirect region will be created for each NUMA node (typically one NUMA node per CPU socket) in interleaved mode (which indicates that all PMem modules attached to a particular socket